7maylord/colorstark/README.md

 # ColorStark Game

 The ColorStark Game is a decentralized, on-chain game built on StarkNet, where players match colored bottles to a target configuration to earn points.
-Players can connect their StarkNet wallet, set a display name, start a game, swap bottles to match the target, and compete on a global leaderboard.
+Players connect their StarkNet wallet, set a display name, start a game, swap bottles off-chain to match the target, and submit their solution to compete on a global leaderboard.
 The game uses a Cairo smart contract for game logic and a Next.js frontend with TypeScript and Starknet-React for a seamless user experience.

 ## Features

 - **Wallet Integration**: Connect with Argent X or Braavos to interact with the game on StarkNet.
-- **Player Profiles**: Set a display name and track points earned from winning games.
+- **Player Profiles**: Set a display name and track points and moves earned from winning games.
-- **Gameplay**: Start a game with 5 colored bottles (Red, Blue, Green, Yellow, Purple), swap bottles to match a target configuration, and earn 10 points for a complete match.
+- **Gameplay**: Start a game with 5 colored bottles (Red, Blue, Green, Yellow, Purple), swap bottles off-chain to match a target configuration, and earn 10 points for a complete match by submitting your result on-chain.
-- **Leaderboard**: View all players' names and points, sorted by highest score.
+- **Leaderboard**: View all players' names, points, and moves, sorted by highest score.
 - **Responsive UI**: Built with Next.js and Tailwind CSS for a modern, user-friendly interface.
 - **Type Safety**: Uses TypeScript for robust frontend development.
+- **Rich Events**: The contract emits events for all major actions (name set, game started, completed, ended) for analytics and off-chain tracking.

+## How It Works

+1. **Set Name**: Enter a name (max 31 chars) and set it on-chain.
+2. **Start Game**: Start a new game; the contract generates a random target and shuffled bottles.
+3. **Swap Bottles**: Swap bottles off-chain in the UI to match the target configuration.
+4. **Submit Result**: When you think you have the correct arrangement, submit your result on-chain.
+The contract verifies your solution and awards points if correct.
+5. **End Game**: You can end a game early on-chain (no points awarded).
+6. **Leaderboard**: View your progress and compare with others.

+## Example Gameplay

+1. Player sets their name and starts a game.
+2. The contract emits a `GameStarted` event and provides a random target and shuffled bottles.
+3. The player swaps bottles in the UI until the arrangement matches the target.
+4. The player submits the result.
+If correct, the contract emits a `GameCompleted` event and awards 10 points.
+5. The player can end a game early with the "End Game" button, which calls the contract and emits a `GameEnded` event.
+6. All actions are reflected in the leaderboard and event logs.

 ## Project Structure